practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Eiffel/README.md

 - Eiffel was first published in October 1986: https://archive.eiffel.com/eiffel/nutshell.html
 - in the same year, the first version of Self was designed: [Self](https://selflanguage.org/)

-Although both languages are still updated from time to time, they are not listed in the TIOBE index of popularity as of January 2026: https://www.tiobe.com/tiobe-index/, where Eiffel peaking there at #33 in 2012: https://www.eiffel.com/2012/eiffel_tiobe/, while Self was apparently never listed there.
+Although both languages are still being updated from time to time, they are not listed in the TIOBE index of popularity as of January 2026: https://www.tiobe.com/tiobe-index/, where Eiffel was peaking there at #33 in 2012: https://www.eiffel.com/2012/eiffel_tiobe/, while Self was apparently never listed there.

 <br/>